MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 ### About dialog and bot state

-In this bot, we've defined two state property accessors:
+In this bot, two state property accessors are defined:

 - One created within conversation state for the dialog state property.
-The dialog state tracks where the user is within the dialogs of a dialog set, and it is updated by the dialog context, such as when we call the begin dialog or continue dialog methods.
+The dialog state tracks where the user is within the dialogs of a dialog set, and it's updated by the dialog context, such as when the _begin dialog_ or _continue dialog_ methods are called.
 - One created within user state for the user profile property.
-The bot uses this to track information it has about the user, and we explicitly manage this state in our dialog code.
+The bot uses this to track information it has about the user, and you must explicitly manage this state in the dialog code.

 The _get_ and _set_ methods of a state property accessor get and set the value of the property in the state management object's cache.
 The cache is populated the first time the value of a state property is requested in a turn, but it must be persisted explicitly.
-In order to persist changes to both of these state properties, we call the _save changes_ method of the corresponding state management object.
+In order to persist changes to both of these state properties, a call to the _save changes_ method, of the corresponding state management object, is performed.

 This sample updates the user profile state from within the dialog.
-This practice can work for a simple bot, but will not work if you want to reuse a dialog across bots.
+This practice can work for a simple bot, but it won't work if you want to reuse a dialog across bots.

 There are various options for keeping dialog steps and bot state separate.
 For example, once your dialog gathers complete information, you can:

-- Use the end dialog method to provide the collected data as return value back to the parent context.
-This can be the bot's turn handler or an earlier active dialog on the dialog stack.
-This is how the prompt classes are designed.
+- Use the *end dialog* method to provide the collected data as return value back to the parent context.
+This can be the bot's turn handler or an earlier active dialog on the dialog stack and it is how the prompt classes are designed.
 - Generate a request to an appropriate service.
 This might work well if your bot acts as a front end to a larger service.

 ### Definition of a prompt validator method